ashleydavis/docker-compose-nodejs-with-typescript-example/README.md

     vagrant up

-Or run the batch file to record the log to a file:

-    vm-up.bat

-This starts an Ubuntu VM, installs Docker and Docker Compose, then automatically runs `docker-compose up` to start the system.
+This starts an Ubuntu development VM, installs Docker and Docker-Compose.

-At the end you should be able to browse to http://localhost:3000 on your **dev workstation** and see the web page it produces.

-After you reboot the Vagrant VM the system will no longer be running.
-To restart it, first shell in:
+After the dev VM has started, you can shell in and boot the system using Docker-Compose:

     vagrant ssh

-Then change to the shared directory:
+Change to the shared directory:

     cd /vagrant

-Then run Docker Compose:
+Run Docker Compose:

-    sudo docker-compose up -d

-Or

-    chmod +x ./system-up.sh
-    ./system-up.sh

-The -d parameter starts it detatched from the command line.

-To rebuild image (say after changing the code):

-    sudo docker-compose up --build -d
+    sudo docker-compose up --build

+You can also add a -d parameter to start Docker-Compose in dettached mode.

+Now navigate your browser to http://127.0.0.1:4000/ to view the app.

+You can connect to the MongoDB database on mongodb://127.0.0.1:4100.

 To list running containers: